Iran crisis: An unbridgeable gap over the Gulf | DW | 16.02.2020

 The strength of the Munich Security Conference lies in that it gathers the whole world under one roof for 48 hours.
-By the same token, it houses all the world's crises, including the conflict in the Persian Gulf, which escalated dangerously at the beginning of this year.
+By the same token, for 48 hours it houses all the world's crises, including the conflict in the Persian Gulf, which escalated dangerously at the beginning of this year.

 In his opening speech, German President Frank-Walter Steinmeier lamented the US' unilateral withdrawal from the nuclear agreement with Iran, as well as other rule violations by Washington.
 When US Secretary of State Mike Pompeo offered his contradictory response to Steinmeier's gloomy analysis on Saturday, he included the word "Iran" seven times in his speech.
 Not long after, US Defense Secretary Mark Esper called the country a "rogue state."